Idjid/Capstone-Project/README.md

 Favorite collection:

-Create: User saves a book for the list
+Create: User saves a book in his favorite list

-Read: User views his saved list
+Read: User views saved books in the list

-Update: Change status of the book in his list (reading, finished, planning to read)
+Update: Change status of the book in his list (reading, finished, planning to read) (+)

-Delete: User deletes a book from his list of favorites
+Delete: User deletes a book from his list